decentldotland/molecule/README.md

     <img src="./img/molecule.svg" height="180">
   </a>
   <h3 align="center"><code>@decentdotland/molecule</code></h3>
-  <p align="center">reusable code blocks for EXM contracts</p>
+  <p align="center">An app store for MEM smart contract integrations</p>
 </p>

 ## Synopsis
-Molecule is a developer tooling API for EXM developers that's built on top of the `deterministicFetch` EXM feature. `molecule.sh` is composed of multiple reusable EXM components/codes to facilitate writing EXM functions.
+Molecule is a developer tooling API for MEM developers that's built on top of the `deterministicFetch` feature. `molecule.sh` is composed of multiple reusable MEM components/codes to facilitate writing MEM functions and extend their functionalities.

 ## Build & run